JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-intro.md

 ## Learn key concepts

-Kotlin Multiplatform allows you to share code across different platforms, whether it’s mobile, web, or desktop.
+Kotlin Multiplatform allows you to share code across different platforms, whether it's mobile, web, or desktop.
-The platforms to which the code is compiled, are defined by the list of _targets_.
+The platforms to which the code is compiled are defined by the list of _targets_.

 Each target has a corresponding *source set*, which represents a set of source files with its own dependencies and compiler options.
 Platform-specific source sets, for example `jvmMain` for the JVM, can make use of platform-specific